aptech/docs/docs/CR-trimr.rst

 Format
 ----------------
 .. function:: trimr(x, t, b)

-    :param x: NxK matrix from which rows are to be trimmed.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix from which rows are to be trimmed

-    :param t: scalar containing the number of rows which are to be removed from the top of x.
+    :param t:
-    :type t: TODO
+    :type t: scalar containing the number of rows which are to be removed from the top of x

-    :param b: scalar containing the number of rows which are to be removed from the bottom of x.
+    :param b:
-    :type b: TODO
+    :type b: scalar containing the number of rows which are to be removed from the bottom of x

     :returns: y (*TODO*), RxK matrix where R=N-(t + b), containing the rows left after the trim.